Ham Sausage-Polish (Kiełbasa szynkowa)

 - Poach sausages at 72-75°C (161-167°F) for 80-110 min until internal temperature of the meat becomes 68-70°C (154-158°F).
 This will take about 2 hours.

-- Shower with cold water for about 5 min and place in refrigerator.
+- Immerse in cold water for 10 min, cool in air to evaporate moisture and place in refrigerator.